This text is translated into Russian by google automatic human level neural machine.

 Features of the relationship of the sexes in the Land of the Rising Sun studied EastRussia

 Many cultures have their own unique characteristics that make them famous.
 This and the restraint of the British, and the courtesy of the French, and the assertiveness of the Americans.
 However, by no means all of the widely known cultures can be described by one universal definition.
 These include Japan, a country of responsible workers in our time and militant samurai and refined geishas in the past.
 Naturally, one could ask a question about the evolution that, in general, Japan has gone from past to present.
 But no less, and perhaps even more interesting, is another problem: the relationship between the Japanese and Japanese women, both in the course of history and in the modern world.

-We can safely say that until about the end of the XI - beginning of the XII centuries, the situation of women in Japan was at a very high level: they had the same rights as men in matters of marriage, labor and even inheritance of property, albeit with some reservations.
-The reasons for this lay partly in the Shinto religion - after all, the eight million gods who lived in Japan were ruled by the supreme goddess Amaterasu - partly because the privileged class in the Nara and Heian periods (VIII – XII) were not close warrior rulers, but civil servants.
+We can safely say that until about the end of the XNUMXth and the beginning of the XNUMXth centuries, the position of women in Japan was at a very high level: they had the same rights as men in matters of marriage, labor, and even inheritance of property, albeit with some reservations.
+The reasons for this lay partly in the Shinto religion - after all, the eight million deities living in Japan were ruled by the supreme goddess Amaterasu - partly in the fact that the privileged class during the Nara and Heian periods (VIII-XII) were not close warriors of the ruler, but civil servants.

 In the 12th century, the samurai began to strengthen as a class, which contributed to the formation of the military elite and the weakening of the bureaucracy.
 In addition, Buddhism, which postulated the superiority of men over women, finally became part of Japanese culture.
 All this led to a decrease in the role of women in the social and labor spheres.